v2sCollections/City-of-Dreams/README.md

 - Fixes River's dialogue in Holo calls it now actually plays the same as talking to him in person.
 - Fixes missing crucial clue audio playback in **(The Hunt quest).**
 - Fixes missing animations in the **(Skippy quest episodes)**.
+- Fixes the clipping of Frank Nostra's hair cap.
+- Fixes mitchs jacket with one that fits correctly.

 ![](https://s12.gifyu.com/images/Cyan-Rule.png)